postmanlabs/labs-docs/_posts/01_postman/07_team_library/2017-05-04-activity_feed_and_restoring_collections.md

 [![team library feed](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/teamlib-activity-feed.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/teamlib-activity-feed.png)

-You can also review the activity feed from the Dashboard. log in to the [Postman Website](https://app.getpostman.com){:target="_blank"} and click the **Dashboard** button.
+You can also review the activity feed from the Dashboard.
+Log in to the [Postman Website](https://app.getpostman.com){:target="_blank"} and click the **Dashboard** button.
 The activity feed includes a list of changes to collections that you own and are subscribed to.

 [![user activity feed](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/teamlib-feed-dashboard.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/teamlib-feed-dashboard.png)